-Working in the setting you're most used to can be a great way to get your tasks done with little distraction.
-That is, if you are disciplined.
-Working from home is both a luxury and an opportunity to dig in to tasks that require ultimate focus.
-There's no office chatter to distract you, but on the flip side the office environment does provide some helpful parameters to keep you on task.
+Working in the setting you are most used to can be a great way to get your tasks done with little distraction.
+That is if you are disciplined.
+Working from home is both a luxury and an opportunity to dig into tasks that require ultimate focus.
+There's no office chatter to distract you, but on the flip side, the office environment does provide some helpful parameters to keep you on task.
 Simply replicating those factors at home can help you stay on task.
 For example...

 Final Verdict: Awesome, if you're disciplined.

 Pros: Fresh air, sustenance, and a new environment

 Cons: Costs money, plus the risk of not having space